-I’m so excited to have author Michal Babay on the blog today!
+I’m so excited to have author Michal Babay on the blog today to discuss how she turned a personal family struggle into a picture book.
 Michal’s debut, I’m a Gluten-Sniffing Service Dog, was published by Albert Whitman earlier this month.
 What makes this book special?
 So many things!
-It’s bursting with heart and humor, and it’s inspired by a personal family story—one that wasn’t easy to write about.
-Read on for the full story.
+It’s bursting with heart and humor, and it’s inspired by a personal story—one that wasn’t easy to write.

 LL: Welcome, Michal, and congrats on your recent debut!
 I’m so happy to have you on the blog.